Togusa09/AspNetCoreAuth/Tasks.md

 - [ ] Create archive of initial state for releases
 - [ ] Custom 404 handler with note about how controller may not be implemented yet
 - [ ] Fix homepage link styling
+- [ ] Reduce user list - 1 Mercury only for cookie, 1 Flight Director, 1 non-mercury astronaut
+	- [ ] Should find a candidate for astronaut and mission control?
+(Maybe Deke?)
 	- [ ] Remove Wally or Deke - Having both isn't adding anything